 TIP: Create your wedding thank you cards before your big day along with your other wedding stationery—it's likely you'll want to send them as soon as possible and want to have them at hand instantly to write down all the memories you don’t want to forget.

 Thank you cards with photos or portraits are an increasingly popular choice and add a lovely touch to your wedding thank you cards.
-While having wedding photos can often take a lot of time—having to tussle back and forth with a third party wedding stationary provider—in Canva you can drop your images into a preset template and have your wedding thank you card ready in a matter of minutes.
+While having wedding photos can often take a lot of time—having to tussle back and forth with a third party wedding stationery provider—in Canva you can drop your images into a preset template and have your wedding thank you card ready in a matter of minutes.

 Remember, your main priority is to express your gratitude, so don’t get caught up in trying to find that ‘perfect’ photo if it means that you won't be sending those cards out the door.